Private recreational harvest of red snapper is currently closed. However, the for-hire harvest lasts until 12:01 am on August 25.

-Alabama’s private recreational anglers will be able to catch and keep the state’s premier reef fish, red snapper, starting June 1.
-The season will be open until the state’s snapper quota is reached and will consist of four-day weekends (Friday through Monday) and last until the private angler quota is met.
+Alabama’s private recreational anglers will be able to catch and keep the state’s premier reef fish, red snapper, starting May 24.
+The season will be open until the state’s snapper quota is reached and will consist of four-day weekends (Friday through Monday).
+Private anglers will also have the opportunity to catch red snapper during the entire week of Independence Day, July 1-5.

 The season dates only apply to anglers fishing from shore, private recreational vessels, and state-licensed Alabama commercial party boats that do not hold federal for-hire fishing permits.

 Alabama’s charter boat fleet is not governed by the state management plan and abides by federal regulations.
-The 2023 red snapper fishing season for vessels with a federal for-hire reef fish permit is 85 days in federal waters of the Gulf of Mexico.
-It opens at 12:01 am CT on June 1, 2023, and closes at 12:01 am on August 25, 2023.
+The 2024 red snapper fishing season for vessels with a federal for-hire reef fish permit has not been set yet.

 The daily bag limit will remain at two red snappers per person per day, with a minimum size limit of 16 inches in total length.